Alcoholic Beverage Contract Manufacturing in Florida: Two Model Processes

 Contract Manufacturing with Licensed Brand Owner

-Brand owners that have a Florida manufacturer (CMB, AMW, or DD) license or a Florida Broker-Sales Agent (BSA) license can contract with a contract manufacturer to make and package the products and deliver them to a licensed distributor.
+Brand owners that have a Florida manufacturer (CMB, AMW, or DD) license or a Florida Broker-Sales Agent (BSA) license can contract with a contract manufacturer (sometimes called a contractor or “co-packer”) to make and package the products and deliver them to a licensed distributor selected by the brand owner (sometimes called the “reseller”).
 This is often the best arrangement when the brand owner wants to take an active role in the supply process and wants to designate its own distribution partners.

-In this arrangement, the contractor sells the finished products to the licensed brand owner and delivers possession directly to the distributor.
+In this arrangement–which can be called “Reseller-Based Contract Manufacturing”–the manufacturer sells legal title to the finished products to the licensed brand owner and delivers possession directly to the distributor.
+The licensed brand owner simultaneously sells legal title to the distributor.
 For the brand owner, this means that it can collect payment directly from its own distributors.
 For the contractor, this means that it is not required to add the brand owner to its own manufacturing license.

 Contract Manufacturing with Unlicensed Brand Owner

-In this arrangement, the brand owner grants to the contract manufacturer a license to make the products, and the contract manufacturer pays the brand owner a licensing royalty.
-For the brand owner, this means that it will be paid directly by the contractor.
-For the contractor, it means that the brand owner because an Interested Party that must be included on its manufacturing license.
+In this arrangement–which can be called “Royalty-Based Contract Manufacturing”–the brand owner grants to the contract manufacturer a license to make the products, and the contract manufacturer pays the brand owner a licensing royalty.
+The manufacturer then sells the products to its own distributors.
+For the brand owner, this means that it will be paid directly by the manufacturer.
+For the manufacturer, it means that the brand owner may become an Interested Party that must be included on its manufacturing license (particularly where the licensing royalty is a percentage of revenue from sale of the products to distributors).

 Do you have any questions about alcoholic beverage contract manufacturing in Florida?
 Contact us at email@example.com to schedule a consultation with a beverage attorney.